Deportation of the Crimean Tatars: Repatriation

-Despite de-Stalinization, the situation did not change until Gorbachev's perestroika in the late 1980s.
+Despite de-Stalinization, the situation did not change until Mikhail Gorbachev's perestroika in the late 1980s.
 A 1987 Tatar protest near the Kremlin prompted Gorbachev to form the Gromyko Commission which found against Tatar claims, but a second commission recommended "renewal of autonomy" for Crimean Tatars.
 In 1989 the ban on the return of deported ethnicities was declared officially null and void and the Supreme Soviet of the Soviet Union further declared the deportations criminal, paving the way for the Crimean Tatars to return.
 Dzhemilev returned to Crimea that year, with at least 166,000 other Tatars doing the same by January 1992.
 The 1991 Russian law On the Rehabilitation of Repressed Peoples rehabilitated all Soviet repressed ethnicities and abolished all previous Russian laws relating to the deportations, calling for the "restoration and return of the cultural and spiritual values and archives which represent the heritage of the repressed people."

 By 2004 the Crimean Tatars formed 12% of the population of Crimea.
 The return was fraught: with Russian nationalist protests in Crimea and clashes between locals and Crimean Tatars near Yalta, which needed army intervention.
 Local Soviet authorities were reluctant to help returnees with jobs or housing, After the dissolution of the USSR, Crimea was part of Ukraine, but Kyiv gave limited support to Crimean Tatar settlers.
 Some 150,000 of the returnees were granted citizenship automatically under Ukraine's Citizenship Law of 1991, but 100,000 who returned after Ukraine declared independence faced several obstacles including a costly bureaucratic process.